 Nick Frost

-Alongside their first TV roles, Frost and Pegg co-wrote the screenplay for John Reilly's short comedy "Danger!
+While building their TV careers, Frost and Pegg co-wrote the screenplay for John Reilly's short comedy "Danger!
 50,000 Zombies!"
 Both screenwriters landed the lead roles in this parody film.

 Best friends